Chia-Network/actions/label-conflict/README.md

   # on pull request event
   # Note that `pull_request_target` is run on base branch's context for security reason.
   pull_request_target:
-    # `opened` type is triggered when a user open a pull request
+    # `opened` type is triggered when a user opens a pull request
     # `synchronize` type is usually triggered when a user pushes commits on pull request
     types: [opened, synchronize]